-Course Structure

-This course has three components.
+Course Structure This course has three components.
 Lectures present new material and exercises allow the participants to master this material.
-The first two days are devoted to lectures and exercises.
-The last two days are devoted to mini-projects which are formulated and implemented by the participants, in small groups.
+The first day and a half are devoted to lectures and exercises.
+The last day and a half are devoted to mini-projects which are formulated and implemented by the participants in small groups.
 This facilitates the thorough internalization of the concepts and methods learned, their integration with other methods familiar to the participants, and their application to problems of interest.